Agree with our rating?

 The TouchBistro systems include the following: Tabletop systems, digital menu boards, customer-facing displays, self-serve kiosks, kitchen display systems, online ordering and reservations, and gift and loyalty programs.

 The company is headquartered at 85 Richmond St W Suite 1100, Toronto, ON M5H 2C9, Canada, and also maintains offices in Vancouver, LA, New York, and Chicago.
-Alex Barrotti is listed as the founder and CEO of TouchBistro.
+Alex Barrotti is listed as the founder and Samir Zabaneth is the CEO of TouchBistro.

 Employee reviews are generally positive and customers of TouchBistro appear to be satisfied with the company’s employees.
 It appears that it is a good company to work for.